 Travellers International Hotel Group, Inc. (the Company or Parent Company) was incorporated in the Philippines on December 17, 2003 primarily to engage in the business of hotels, restaurants, leisure parks, entertainment centers and other related businesses, which include holding investments in and operating casinos and other gaming activities as part of its main operations.
 On October 14, 2010, the Philippine Securities and Exchange Commission (SEC) approved the Company's amendment to its Articles of Incorporation, as approved in a resolution by the Company's stockholders on August 29, 2010, to include in its primary purposes the guaranteeing of obligations of other related entities.
 The Company's casinos and restaurants in Resorts World Manila started commercial operations on August 28, 2009 while the Company's hotel and restaurant operations in Maxims Manila Hotel (Maxims), Marriott Hotel Manila (Marriott) and Holiday Inn Express Manila Newport City (Holiday Inn Express; formerly, Remington Hotel) started on various dates in 2009 to 2011.
 The Marriott Grand Ballroom (MGB), a world-class events and convention center, formally opened its doors to the public in 2015, while the Marriott West Wing (MWW), an expansion of Marriott, opened in 2016.
 In 2018, the Company opened its Courtyard by Marriott Iloilo project (Courtyard Iloilo), as well as Hilton Manila which is owned by the Company's wholly owned subsidiary, Deluxe Hotels and Recreation Inc. (DHRI) Further, in January 2019, the Company opened Sheraton Manila Hotel, which is owned by the Company's wholly owned subsidiary, Lucky Star Hotels and Recreation Inc. (LSHRI).
-In 2020, Maxims ceases its operations and is temporarily converted as a dormitory to house essential employees of the Company.
-The Company engages in casino operations under the Provisional License Agreement with the Philippine Amusement and Gaming Corporation (PAGCOR) dated June 2, 2008 (see Note 25.4).
+In 2020, Maxims ceased its operations and is temporarily converted as a dormitory to house essential employees of the Company.
+In 2021, Maxims was impaired, as management decided to cease the operation of such hotel and the use of its brand.
+The Company engages in casino operations under the Provisional License Agreement with the Philippine Amusement and Gaming Corporation (PAGCOR) dated June 2, 2008 (see Note 25.3).